-This, I believe, is the biggest challenge for Exosphere, and for any other institution that aims to be a responsible alternative to the broken traditional educational system: how NOT to create a “touristified” educational experience.
+This, I believe, is the biggest challenge for any institution that aims to be a responsible alternative to the broken traditional educational system: how NOT to create a “touristified” educational experience.

 We all face the same pressure to “touristify” our lives and remove volatility and chaos from everything.
 It’s how modernity tries to function: by being safe and predictable.
 We mistakenly think that value delivery for an experience means removing all uncertainty and stress, and we don’t realize that by doing that we also remove all possibility of learning by assuming responsibility of one’s choices.

 Sure, you don’t want to learn life lessons from a microwave or a train that is too volatile and unreliable.
 Some things in society should be predictable.
 But the path to develop maturity and self-reliance is anything but predictable, which is why universities and big companies are terrible at it and only foster dependency and powerlessness, with their super-structured 4-year degrees and their 8 hour, 5 day workweek.
 The things that matter, the things entrepreneurs and strong-spirited people are made of, one can only develop these things in volatile environments, not in educational tourism agencies.